 Meetings and Conversations

-Pedagogical platforms are led by a comprehensive inquiry into an artist’s practice in the company of other artists with a view to developing a shared, critical language.
-Depending on the artist, the pressure points of inquiry include dramaturgical trajectory, unresolved areas of process, collaborative practices across culture and artforms, specific project issues.
+In each iteration, pedagogical contexts are led by a comprehensive inquiry into an artist’s practice in the company of other artists with a view to developing a shared, critical language.
+Depending on the artist, the pressure points of inquiry include dramaturgical trajectory, unresolved areas of process, collaborative practices across culture and artforms and specific project issues.